-This program is beneficial because it helps protect our waterways throughout the county.
+The erosion & sedimentation (E&S) pollution control program works to protect our waterways throughout the county.
 Sediment is one of the largest threats to the health of our waterways.
-When proper site development practices are used, we protect community water ways and the services they offer.
-Healthy waterways enhances a community’s quality of life and make our communities a desirable place to live and work.
+When proper site development practices are used, we protect community waterways and the services they offer.
+Healthy waterways enhance a community’s quality of life and make our communities a desirable place to live and work.